Registration is on first come, first serve basis. Full payment is due at time of registration.

 If your child becomes ill at camp, we will contact you or other authorized adult to sign the camper out.
 We do not provide child care for campers that are unable to participate in camp activities.

 What if my child needs to take medication during camp?

 When registering your camper, you will complete a medical questionnaire informing us of any allergies, conditions or medications.
 If your child needs to bring medication to camp it MUST be checked into the main office.
 It should be in a clear plastic baggy with child’s name clearly marked and with complete dosage instructions.
 Camp staff will not administer any medication without a pre-signed authorization from the parent/guardian on file.

 Inclement Weather / Power Outage – Camp is held rain or shine.
 In the event of Severe Weather, parents may elect to keep their camper home or sign-them out early.
 If a power outage occurs during the camp day, adequate time will be given for power to be restored before contacting parents for sign-outs.
 If there is no power before the day begins, we will do the best to notify all camp families.
 Acts beyond our control are not eligible for refunds, credits or make-ups.

 TOM JONES Tuition Assistance – Financial assistance is available for summer camp tuition.
 Need-based scholarships are awarded for up to 2 weeks per child / family.
-The 2018 Scholarship Application, guidelines and deadline information is available on our website at carrollwoodcenter.org.
+READ MORE about discounts and tuition assistance.